dart-lang/site-www/src/tools/pub/cmd/pub-token.md

 _pub_ _token_ is one of the subcommands of the [pub command](/tools/pub/cmd).

-It is used to update a store of credential tokens used for authenticating against third-party servers when [publishing](pub-lish) a package and when [retrieving](pub-get) dependencies.
+It is used to manage a store of secret tokens for authenticating against third-party servers when [publishing](pub-lish) packages and [retrieving](pub-get) dependencies.

 The token store is stored in a